domin340/JotSphere/README.md

 # Electron + TSX SWC Application

+## APPLICATION IN DEVELOPMENT

-Application built in NodeJS environment.\
+Application built in NodeJS environment.

-Application that's goal is to increase efficiency of every student or user that can not manage his time.\
+Application that's goal is to increase efficiency of every student or user that can not manage his time.

 Application is very easy to use and supports features: